In-context Demonstration Matters: On Prompt Optimization for Pseudo-Supervision Refinement: Experiments

-\textbf{Implementation Details.} In all experiments, we used GPT-4\footnote{https://platform.openai.com/docs/models/gpt-4-turbo-and-gpt-4} and gpt-4o-mini\footnote{https://platform.openai.com/docs/models/gpt-4o-mini}, provided by OpenAI, where gpt-4o-mini is much cheaper than GPT-4.
-During preprocessing, we used the API to query the black-box LLM with manual templates as specified in Appendix~\ref{app:templates}.
-Confidence scores were calculated based on the log probabilities returned during the query.
-For BDPL, we applied the original BDPL algorithm~\citep{diao2022black}, using pseudo labels as actual labels and setting high hyperparameters, as specified in Table~\ref{tab:hyperparam} in Appendix~\ref{app:hyperparameters}.
-The same approach was used for the RLPrompt algorithm and the ICL algorithm.
+\paragraph{Tasks and Datasets.} We evaluate \algshort{} on three tasks: two benchmarks (question answering and natural language inference) and one real-world application (molecule optimization). \begin{itemize}[~~] \item \textbf{Question Answering}.
+We use google-proof question answering (GPQA) dataset~\citep{rein2024gpqa}, SimpleQA dataset~\citep{wei2024measuring}, and the MMLU subsets~\citep{hendrycksmeasuring} astronomy (AST), high-school-cs (HSCS), high-school-mathematics (HSM), college-mathematics (Cmath), college-cs (CCS), college-medicine (CMed), management (MAN), marketing (MAR), and all-random (RND). \item \textbf{Natural Language Inference}.
+We use the GLUE subsets~\citep{wang2018glue}, CoLA, SST-2, QQP, MRPC, MNLI, WNLI, and RTE, which contain sentences labeled as entailment, neutrality, or contradiction. \item \textbf{Molecule Optimization:} We also evaluate \algshort{} on a real-world molecular optimization task using the DOCKSTRING dataset~\citep{garcia2022dockstring}.
+Each molecule is represented as a SMILES string~\citep{yuksekgonul2024textgrad}, and the learning problem is to generate an improved version that surpasses the original in terms of important chemical properties, specifically the Vina score, which reflects binding affinity, and the QED score, which measures drug-likeness~\citep{trott2010autodock}. \end{itemize}

+\paragraph{Contenders.} We compare our proposed algorithm against one baseline and five strong contenders.
+The baseline is \textbf{Direct}, where the LLM is prompted with the default prompt to generate predictions.
+We include \textbf{Auto-CoT}~\citep{zhangautomatic} as a contender, which automatically generates intermediate reasoning steps in inference.
+This encourages the LLM to follow a CoT process before producing a final answer, improving generation quality on downstream tasks.
+Moreover, we include \textbf{USP}~\citep{wan2023universal}, which uses carefully designed scoring functions to select ``high-confidence'' data and applies ICL for prediction.

+For the other three contenders, we identify the ``high-confidence'' pseudo-supervised examples using the same mechanism as in the proposed \algshort{} algorithm.
+Based on these examples, we apply \textbf{ICL}~\citep{liu2022makes}, using these examples as demonstrations to predict the remaining unlabeled instances.
+We further include two approaches that integrate prompt learning algorithms with the self-refinement strategy proposed by~\citet{huang2023large}: \textbf{SR (BDPL)}~\citep{diao2022black} and \textbf{SR (RLprompt)}~\citep{deng2022rlprompt}.
+Specifically, SR (BDPL) employs a policy gradient method to optimize prompts based on the ``high-confidence'' pseudo-labeled data, while SR (RLprompt) uses a parameter-efficient policy network that adaptively generates prompts conditioned on these ``high-confidence'' pseudo-labeled examples.
+For both the SR (BDPL) and SR (RLprompt) algorithms, we use the default parameter settings from their original papers.
+Moreover, we incorporated the plug-in de-bias method~\citep{zhao2021calibrate} in all contenders.

+\paragraph{Implementation Details.} In all experiments, we used GPT-4o\footnote{https://platform.openai.com/docs/models/gpt-4o} and GPT-4o-mini\footnote{https://platform.openai.com/docs/models/gpt-4o-mini}, provided by OpenAI, where GPT-4o-mini is much cheaper than GPT-4o.
+In all experiments, except for the ablation study on the choice of LLM, we use GPT-4o.
+Due to page limits, more implementation details on hyperparameters setting and prompts design are provided in Appendix~\ref{app:implementation-details}.